bluescarni/heyoka/doc/tut_events.rst

 the first terminal event are discarded. heyoka then propagates the state of the system up to the trigger time of the first terminal event, executes the callbacks of the surviving non-terminal events in chronological order and finally executes the callback of the first terminal event (if provided).
-If a callback was provided for the first non-terminal event, then the integration resumes, otherwise the integration stops.

 In order to illustrate the use of terminal events, we will consider a damped pendulum with a small twist: the friction coefficient :math:`\alpha` switches discontinuously between 1 and 0 every time the angular